Upgrade to CSIRO Protein Production Platform

 The proposal extends beyond a facility upgrade to encompass a CSIRO and Monash collaboration to support training in quality systems, GMP, analytics and bioprocess development.
 To achieve this the facilities will be developed with teaching requirements as part of the plan.

-Outcomes: The facility is now complete.
+The facility is now complete.
 The Biologics Facility design and buildings were inspected by the OGTR and the facility has been certified for PC2 and PC2 large scale work.
-In 2021, although the CSIRO Biologics Facility was not yet

 Visit CSIRO for more information | Twitter: CSIRO | LinkedIn: CSIRO